devnull-tools/rboss/README.md

 ### Replacing hypersonic

-The same as Datasouce, but use the "default_ds" component instead.
+The same as Datasouce, but use the `default_ds` component instead.

     - default_ds:
         :type: postgres